 Loans – the key facts

-- You can usually borrow up to 5 times your savings, to a maximum loan of £20,000
+- With approval you can borrow up to 5 times your savings, to a maximum loan of £20,000

 - We try to be a flexible and approachable as possible